Italian frigate Antonio Marceglia: Development and design

 In 2020 it was reported that Italy would sell its last two FREMM-class frigates in the current production line (Spartaco Schergat and Emilio Bianchi) to Egypt.
 Spartaco Schergat was in the final stage of her sea trials while Emilio Bianchi would follow within one year.
 The deal reportedly also involved other military equipment and was worth 1.2 billion Euros.
 It was reported that Italy would then order two additional FREMM frigates to replace those transferred to Egypt with the anticipated delivery of the replacements by 2024.

 Construction and career

 She was laid down on 12 July 2015 and her launching ceremony took place at the Fincantieri plants in Riva Trigoso.
 She was commissioned on 16 April 2019.

 Antonio Marceglia successfully launched an Aster 30 Missile during Exercise Formidable Shield on 26 May 2021.
 On 9 June 2021, she participated in BALTOPS 2021.

 On 5 February 2025, the Antonio Marceglia arrived at the Port of Colombo, Sri Lanka for an official visit.
 The vessel departed the island on 7 February 2025 after concluding its visit.

 Between 26 May and 1 June 2025, Antonio Marceglia visited Mumbai Port while operating under EUNAVFOR Atalanta.
-The port visit was followed by a miitary exercise with the Indian Navy.
+The port visit was followed by a military exercise with the Indian Navy.